DamianBudelewski/shinyproxy-provisioning/README.md

-# Shinyapp deployment
+# Bitcoin Google Trends
-Shiny is an R package that makes it easy to build interactive web apps straight from R. This project is all about deploying existing shiny app `NYC_Metro_Vis` usign Azure Cloud environment and automation tools.
+Shiny is an R package that makes it easy to build interactive web apps straight from R. Bitcoin is an innovative payment network and a new kind of money.
+Using shiny and public libraries, I've created and web app with chart presenting bitcoin value corellation with google trends *bitcoin* hits over last 5 years.
+In this project I've also included how to deploy infrastructure needed to run this application with terraform and ansible.

 Tools used in this project:
 * Terraform